ziga-vaupotic/ziga-vaupotic.github.io/_posts/2023-06-28-rayleigh-benard-convection.md

 ---

 Rayleigh benard convection is known to be unstable for $Ra > 10^7$.
 Moreover closer that we get to $10^9$ more likely it is for over implicit system to get singular and therefore unsolvable.
 If the system is solvable it is also likely to be wrong.
-Many solutions have been proposed, but the one that cought my eye is called a hyperoviscosity solution.
+Many solutions have been proposed, but the one that cought my eye is called a hyperviscosity solution.
 The solutions states that the turbulent Navier Stokes schemes can be solved by adding additional higher order arificial viscosity term.

 Let $$\Omega \subset \mathbb{R}^2$$ be a bounded smooth domain.
 The following system of strong partial diffirential equations is cosidered